-The U.S. Small Business Administration (SBA) gives low-interest loans to help homeowners, renters, and business owners following a natural disaster, like Hurricane Harvey or Hurricane Irma.
-However, if you default on the loan payments, you could face a foreclosure.
+The U.S. Small Business Administration (SBA) gives low-interest loans to help homeowners, renters, and business owners following a natural disaster.
+But if you default on the loan payments, you could face a foreclosure.
 Read on to learn more about SBA disaster loans and foreclosure of these loans.

 SBA disaster loans are low-interest, fixed-rate loans—up to $2 million—to help people who’ve gone through a declared disaster that has caused either (or both) physical damage to a business or home, or economic injury.

 A borrower may use SBA disaster loan proceeds for the following purposes, depending on the loan type: